 My favorite thing to eat with this sourdough bread is more butter and this Strawberry Jam Recipe without Pectin and Low Sugar.
 Seriously, it's the best of all the worlds on your taste buds.

-Load it up with your favorite sandwich toppings, from peanut butter and jelly, grilled cheese (smoked gouda is a MUST), to a turkey sandwich with these Fermented Pickle Recipe Old-fashioned Saltwater Brine Pickles.
+Load it up with your favorite sandwich toppings, from peanut butter and jelly, grilled cheese (smoked gouda is a MUST), to a turkey sandwich topped with homemade mayo and these old-fashioned saltwater brine pickles.

 My son loves a slice with butter and garlic salt underneath a low broil for a quick sourdough garlic bread.

-Learn how to make homemade sourdough starter here
+- Learn how to make homemade sourdough starter

 Sourdough Sandwich Bread Recipe